curl/curl/docs/HTTP3.md

 Note that all this happens in addition to IP version happy eyeballing.
 If the name resolution for the server gives more than one IP address, curl will try all those until one succeeds - just as with all other protocols.
-And if those IP addresses contain both IPv6 and IPv4, those attempts will happen, delayed, in parallel (the actual eyeballing).
+If those IP addresses contain both IPv6 and IPv4, those attempts will happen, delayed, in parallel (the actual eyeballing).

 ## Known Bugs